exerinity/exerinity/README.md

-# haii!!! :33 haiii ^_^ hewwo!!1!1! >\_<  :333333
-Hey - and welcome to my extremely bizarre and untidy GitHub profile!
+Welcome to my extremely bizarre and untidy GitHub profile!
 Almost everything, if not everything I've made was created because I couldn't find something exactly right to fit my needs.
 Which translates to, all of this is absolute lunacy code, or rip-offs of things through the eyes of someone unhinged.
 Most of my code is in JavaScript.
 Enjoy!!

-I hardly know how to use Git, which is why my repos have just one branch and all commits are entitled "m".
-Sorry in advance... (i know writing commit messages isnt rocket science but I DONT CAREEEEEEE)

-## My shit
+## Showcase
 ### [Voxity](https://voxity.dev) ([source](https://github.com/exerinity/voxity))
 A semi-advanced PWA music player written in vanilla JavaScript with a ton of features